chazelton331/mm-concept-detection-experiments/README.md

 With this code you can extract SURF and SIFT (from BoofCV) descriptors with VLAD encoding and reduce dimension of vector by applying PCA.

 * Necessary Data
-The file _twitter\_trainingparams.m_ includes variables from twitter2013 dataset which are necessary to resume the incremental procedure.
+The file _twittertraining\_params.m_ includes variables from twitter2013 dataset which are necessary to resume the incremental procedure.
 You can upadate these variables by implementing the code below.